paulrod3/Paul_Rodriguez-ReturnOnInvestmentCalculator_Capstone_Application/README.md

 ## Lessons Learned
 - Getting To MVP was the biggest lesson learned.
 I had very big goals in the beginning and once I trimmed that down to something manageable I was able to make real progress
-- I learned that its better to get things to work quickly and then go back afterwards to tweak and style.
+- I learned that it is better to get things to work quickly and then go back afterwards to tweak and style.
 I wasted a lot of time initially trying to make things perfect the first go around.
 - Commit and push as often as you can.
 This saved me over and over again from having to rewrite a lot of code due to getting to far ahead and breaking my application.

 ## Future Improvements